Account settings

 Tabs

-The page has two tabs:
+The page has three tabs:

-- General — your name and photo, login email, password, two-factor authentication, passkeys, marketing communication preferences, tutorial progress, etc.
+- Profile — your name and photo, login email, marketing communication preferences, and tutorial progress.

-General tab
+Profile tab

 Profile photo